New records for Playfair solutions

 Summary

 The Playfair cipher, invented by Charles Wheatstone in 1854 and promoted by Lyon Playfair, encrypts pairs of letters through a 5×5 key square.
-It was used operationally by British forces through both World Wars.
+It was used operationally by British and Commonwealth forces in the Second Boer War and both World Wars.
 A long-standing cryptanalytic question is: what is the shortest Playfair ciphertext that can be uniquely solved?
-With Louie Helm, I published new world records for short Playfair solutions at HistoCrypt 2025, reducing the previously known minimum by a meaningful margin and supplying the methods and corpora used.
+Before our work the record stood at 26 letters.
+With Louie Helm, I solved the open 24-letter and 22-letter challenge ciphers — the latter below Deavours’ classic estimate of the Playfair unicity distance, 22.69 letters — and we published the methods at HistoCrypt 2025.

 Approach

-The attack combines stochastic search over the 25-letter key square with an n-gram language-model fitness function.
-The paper below reports the shortest uniquely solved ciphertexts that we were able to find and sets out the parameter choices that made the attack tractable at such short lengths.
+The attack combines simulated annealing and tabu search over the 25-letter key square with an 8-gram fitness function, then ranks the surviving candidate solutions with a multi-terabyte unpruned n-gram language model.
+The paper below reports the solved challenges and sets out the parameter choices that made the attack tractable at such short lengths.

 Publications and media